astraylinux/study/tools/mongo_c/README.md

 ```

 ##libupdate.c
 This is the main program that I will use in my project.
-I compile it to a '.so' file, then I can call the function by 'C', 'python' or other program language.
+I compile it to a '.so' file, then I can call the functions by 'C', 'python' or other program languages.

-The key is use the 'mongo_updater' pointer as a 'void' pointer,  in this way, I can call all the functions in python without define any class to fit the 'mongo_updater' structure(I really no idear about it, how can I define a class to fit a structure that contain a mongc_client_t pointer and mongoc_collection_t pointer.).
+The key is using the 'mongo_updater' pointer as a 'void' pointer,  in this way, I can call all the functions in python without defining any class to fit the 'mongo_updater' structure(I really no idear about it, how can I define a class to fit a structure that contain a mongc_client_t pointer and mongoc_collection_t pointer.).
 ```c
 //This struction include data array and mongo client.collection for
 //each thread.(use the struct pointer.)